perlsyn - Man Page

 Unlike the try and catch blocks, a finally block is not permitted to return, goto or use any loop controls.
 The final expression value is ignored, and does not affect the return value of the containing function even if it is placed last in the function.

-This syntax is currently experimental and must be enabled with use feature 'try'.
-It emits a warning in the experimental::try category.
+Use of this finally block syntax is currently experimental and will emit a warning in the experimental::try category.

 Basic BLOCKs